-Cash flows used in financing activities for the second quarter increased primarily due to the purchase of own stocks, amounting to ¥18,582 million.
-Cumulative cash flows used in financing activities for the fiscal year amounted to ¥68,480 million, resulting from the redemption of long-term debt and the payment of dividends in addition to the purchase of own stocks.
+Cash flows used in financing activities for the first quarter increased primarily due to the purchase of own stock, the redemption of long-term debt, and payment of dividends amounting to ¥49,897 million.

 (3) Performance Outlook

 The business climate surrounding the Group can fluctuate widely over a short interval.
 Consequently, it is extremely difficult to make performance forecasts for the next fiscal year with a high degree of reliability.